elnaterator/pgpcrypto/README.md

 export ARTIFACTORY_PASSWORD="<api-key>"

 # Release the Python library
-make release VERSION="1.2.3"  # Replace with the desired version
+make release VERSION="0.2.0"  # Replace with the desired version

 # Release the python library and Lambda layer separately
-make lib-release VERSION="1.2.3"  # Replace with the desired version make layer-release VERSION="1.2.3"  # Replace with the desired version
+make lib-release VERSION="0.2.0"  # Replace with the desired version make layer-release                # Version is automatically set based on the Python package version
 ```

 <a name="building-gpg-binary"></a>